nauthera/docs/content/docs/contributing/feature-policy.md

 - Early discussions make it easier to collaboratively shape the design and implementation.

 ## Best Practices for Contributions
-- Ensure your feature aligns with Nauthera’s vision and design principles.
+- Ensure your feature aligns with Nautheras vision and design principles.
 - Write clear, maintainable code with appropriate documentation.
 - Include relevant tests to validate your changes.